M4FC: a Multimodal, Multilingual, Multicultural, Multitask Real-World Fact-Checking Dataset: M4FC Dataset

 \subsubsection{Dataset statistics}

-Table \ref{tab:tasks_recap} provides the distribution of instances and the type of inputs per task.
-1,148 images are unsuitable for visual claim extraction because they do not contain any embedded text, making it impossible to infer a claim.
-Location verification has fewer instances than other tasks, and may benefit from dedicated synthetic datasets in future work.
-Additional statistics are provided in Appendix \ref{sec:dataset_statistics}.
+Table \ref{tab:tasks_recap} provides the distribution of instances per task.
+1,148 images are unsuitable for visual claim extraction because they do not contain any embedded text.
+Location verification has the fewest instances because it applies only to the images that show outdoor scenes and have a precise location context item.
+M4FC images span six continents and 159 countries, resulting in greater cultural diversity and reduced geographic bias compared to prior work.
+The top three continents represented are \emph{Asia}, \emph{Africa}, and \emph{Europe}.
+Appendix \ref{sec:dataset_statistics} provides more statistics.
+Appendix \ref{sec:subset_annotated} discusses the subset of M4FC with labels validated by all annotators.